 Recent Notable Matters

-Major producer of aluminum — ongoing representation of the client, which is also a public utility holding company by virtue of its ownership and operation of hundreds of megawatts of electric generation and transmission.
-Successful restructuring of that company’s regulated electric assets and related external power supply arrangements and inter-company operating arrangements into separate public companies
+Major producer of aluminum — ongoing representation of the client, which is also a public utility holding company by virtue of its ownership and operation of hundreds of MW of electric generation and transmission.
+Successful restructuring of that company’s regulated electric assets and related external power supply arrangements and inter-company operating arrangements into separate public companies.

 Major industrial power supplier — extensive and ultimately successful multijurisdictional litigation over relicensing of a 210 MW, multi-development hydroelectric project, including litigation of Clean Water Act certification, ownership issues, conflicts between federal and state regulators, negotiation of partial settlements and ultimately divestment of the project